rickulland/CoCoIO/README.md

 The Basic09 utilities <i>(all b09 except the main routine 'www')</i> don't change very often, ball them into one file.
 I will put the wad someplace.

 The optional utils <i>(owend,propoff,revoff,undoff)</i> can be run if you crash out of basic while in an overlay.

 	merge  drawTable.b09 getdns.b09 getBookmark.b09  gotoHost.b09 initeth.b09
  	putBookmark.b09 stateth.b09 owend.b09 propoff.b09 revoff.b09 undoff.b09 > wwwutil.b09

 <B>Using the program. </B>

 Once the program starts, choose mouse or keyboard based input for the main screen.
-'Keys' uses an end of screen menu, mouse has dropdowns or hotkeys <i>(ALT-letter)</i>.
+Keyboard uses an end of screen menu, mouse has dropdowns or hotkeys <i>(ALT-letter)</i>.
 Underlined links on screen work, to avoid scrolling the <L>inks menu has the last 10 links.
-Popups are still text only.
+Popup menus are still text only.
 Coming soon.

 Anyway, that first text popup will be the bookmark list.
 Select by number, key in a URL, or input 99 to not select anything and get our home page.
 Enter to close the bookmark menu.
 If you typed in a page, use B to bookmark it now...